|Price: $230 MSRP – Check Price on Amazon|

 Even on days when I’m not hiking, I sometimes find myself strapping on the 4D 3 GTXs.
 Yep, these boots are that comfortable and reliable.

-I’ve come to count on the Salomon 4D 3 GTXs to keep my feet comfy, protected, dry, ventilated, and warm.
+I’ve come to count on these trusty boots to keep my feet comfy, protected, dry, ventilated, and warm.
 Salomon really knocked it out of the park with the 4D 3 GTXs, and that’s why if they ever fall apart, I’ll pause for a moment of respectful silence and then immediately order another pair.